Squares 00B PDF

 Sew by hand or by machine.
-Start with precise shapes, finish with precise shapes.
+Start with precise shapes, and finish with precise shapes.

 You will love the results when you print the 12 sizes of Squares 00B.
 Rotary or scissors cut.
 Sew by hand or by machine.

-PDF DOWNLOAD – SHAPES + INSTRUCTIONS 23 MB
+PDF DOWNLOAD – SHAPE COLLECTION + INSTRUCTIONS 23 MB

 System Requirements – Windows or Mac with Adobe Reader (not a phone or tablet) and any ordinary color Inkjet printer or all-in-one.